Healthy Cities – Healthy People

 The University of the District of Columbia (UDC) is an urban land grant university that offers associate, baccalaureate, and graduate programs, certificate programs and community outreach programs to learners of all ages.
 The College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES) embodies the land-grant tradition of UDC.
-We offer cutting edge academic programs in environmental science, urban sustainability, water resources management, nutrition and food science, urban architecture and community planning.
+We offer cutting edge academic programs in environmental science, urban sustainability, water resources management, nutrition and dietetics, urban architecture and community planning.
 We also offer a wide range of programs that serve individuals and organizations in our community and beyond.

 Making a Difference